-Ross graduates that enroll in either the Medical Assistant, Associate of Applied Science degree or Medical Billing Administrative Specialist, Associate of Applied Science degree programs at Ross College, Sylvania (online) may qualify for the Ross Alumni Grant up to a maximum of \$600.
-Ross graduates enrolling in the Health Care Administration, Associate of Applied Science degree program may qualify for the Ross Alumni Grant is to be used for direct tuition cost and fees.
+Ross graduates who enroll in the Medical Assistant, Associate of Applied Science degree program may qualify for the Ross Alumni Grant up to a maximum of \$2,000.
+Ross graduates who enroll in the Medical Billing Administrative Specialist, Associate of Applied Science degree programs at Ross College, Sylvania (online) may qualify for the Ross Alumni Grant up to a maximum of \$600.
+Ross graduates who enroll in the Health Care Administration, Associate of Applied Science degree program may qualify for the Ross Alumni Grant up to a maximum of \$1,500.
+This grant is to be used for direct tuition cost and fees.